 If we are already at your place doing some tree work, then we may consider trimming your shrubs.
 Mostly, we leave the shrub trimming to the lawn care professionals.

 Topping is an outdated, abusive and unnecessary practice.
 Topping inflicts many large wounds all over the tree.
 Your tree reacts by trying to seal (compartmentalize) the wounds off from invasion by insects and disease.
 This process is energy intensive and your tree is weakened and unable to respond easily to stresses, whether environmental or biotic.
 Topping older trees can start a downward spiral eventually leading to death.
-Your tree also reacts by trying to replace it’s lost canopy with multiple sprouts around each wound.
+Your tree reacts by attempting to replace its lost canopy with multiple sprouts around each wound.
 These sprouts grow rapidly (on healthy trees) and have weak branch attachments.
-AND, the new crown becomes dense and ugly.
+Plus, the new crown becomes dense and ugly.

 Beware of door-knocking tree people—they often recommend topping.
-It’s also wise to avoid companies that advertise topping — they likely need to attend a Hackers Anonymous meeting and mend their ways.
+It’s also wise to avoid companies that advertise topping.

 No spraying.
-Planting, no, although we will advise/supervise the proper planting/transplanting of your trees.
+Planting, sometimes.
+Also, we will advise/supervise the proper planting/transplanting of your trees in coordination with your landscape professional.
 Proper planting and care after planting are very important to the long term survival of your trees.
 A consultation with Arborist Michael is a worthwhile investment.
 Fertilizing, yes, in the form of mulch.

 Yes, we have a shrink ray-gun (we wish!).
-Review: Why won’t you top my tree?
-Many folks want a smaller tree because it scares them on windy days, impedes a view, shades too much or drops a lot of leaves/needles/fruit.
+See Why won’t you top my tree? above.
+Many folks want a smaller tree because it scares them on windy days, impedes a view, shades too much or drops a lot of leaves, needles or fruit.
 We can offer options to solve or reduce most of these problems.

 Evergreen conifers (pines, firs, spruce, cedars, hemlocks) all naturally shed older, interior leaves (needles).
 Western larch and other broad leaf (deciduous) trees shed all of their leaves each fall.

-A Caution: When the dead leaves are on the ends of the branches, whole branches are dead/brown, or the upper crown has dead limbs, your tree may have a more serious problem.
-It should be diagnosed by an experienced Certified Arborist (preferably Michael.)
+Caution: When the dead leaves are on the ends of the branches, whole branches are dead/brown, or the upper crown has dead limbs, your tree may have a more serious problem.
+It should be diagnosed by an experienced Certified Arborist, preferably Michael.

 Mosses and lichens commonly grow on trees.
-It’s OK.
+It’s okay.
 As with all tree questions, to be absolutely sure, have us look at it, or email a photo.